pytries/DAWG/README.rst

 Current limitations
 ===================

-* The library is not tested under Windows;
 * ``IntDAWG`` is currently a subclass of ``DAWG`` and so it doesn't support ``keys()`` and ``items()`` methods;
 * ``read()`` method reads the whole stream (DAWG must be the last or the